stormchaserroleplaying/stormchaserRPG/Spells/1/Conjuration/index.md

 *Tendrils of dark energy erupt from you and batter all creatures around you.*

-Make a melee spell attack against each creature in the area other than yourself.
+Make a melee conjuration attack against each creature in the area other than yourself.
 On a hit, a target takes 2d6 energy damage and can’t take make attacks of opportunity or take other free actions until the start of its next turn.
 On a miss, the creature takes half damage, but suffers no other effect.

 **At Higher Levels.** When you cast this spell using a 2 or more mana, the damage increases by 1d6 for each point of mana above the 1st.